 How does it work?
 What is the etiquette, what do you need?
 Say no more.

 Rental cost and property type

 Many places are self-contained flats and are usually unfurnished.
 This means that even flooring and light fittings are not included!
-Please made sure to check this before you decide to rent somewhere, or it’s going to be costly.
+Please make sure to check this before you decide to rent somewhere, or else it’s going to be costly.

-Please be aware that most places won’t let you rent unless you earn a certain amount and some even require that your employer is the guarantor.
+Also note that most places won’t let you rent unless you earn a certain amount and some even require that your employer is the guarantor.
 You’ll need valid ID, like a passport, employment contract or study proof, residency details and your BSN.
-So there is no secrets about your personal and financial life here.
+So there are no secrets about your personal and financial life here.

 Duration of a rental property in the Netherlands

-Note: Once you’ve found somewhere and you want to leave, make sure you give your landlord 1 month’s notice, that’s the rules.
-You can ask for a ‘break clause’ to shorten this in instances like losing your job.
-Be warned that even after the 12-month period, if you do not let the landlord know that you are moving out within this period, the contract could be renewed automatically.
+Note: Once you’ve found somewhere and you want to leave, make sure you give your landlord 1 month’s notice, that’s the rule.
+You can ask for a “break clause” to shorten this in instances like losing your job.
+But be warned that even after the 12-month period, if you do not let the landlord know that you are moving out within this period, the contract could be renewed automatically.

 Basically… don’t pay more than a months rent and even then that is extortionately high.
 I payed a few hundred for a €710 rent.
 If you have any doubts that the fee is unfair, please take it to a tribunal.
 Remember, you have many rights, don’t let them fob you off!